Disney Springs: Renovation, expansion, and renaming

 On March 14, 2013, Walt Disney Parks and Resorts chairman Tom Staggs announced that Downtown Disney would be redesigned and renamed as Disney Springs.
-The 3-year renovation and expansion project would include 150 new tenants, two parking structures, and a near-doubling of mall area.
+The 3-year renovation and expansion project would include 150 new tenants, two parking structures, and a near-doubling of the mall area.
 Prior to this announcement, the last renovation of Downtown Disney had been in 1997.

 In order to facilitate the construction of the area and the increase in capacity, two large parking structures were constructed in previous surface parking lot areas.
 New construction features include new bridges connecting the complex to Disney's Saratoga Springs resort, with further bridges connecting The Landing to the Marketplace, The Springs, Town Center and West Side.
 High Line structures were built across the West Side in order to provide both theme and shade.
 In addition, a new bus terminal, with dedicated bus lanes on Buena Vista Drive, was built; Buena Vista Drive was widened, and a new exit ramp built from Interstate 4 directly to Disney Springs, as part of the traffic upgrade.
 The complex was renamed Disney Springs on September 29, 2015.
 Town Center, built just south of The Landing in the surface parking lots, was opened on May 15, 2016, completing the major construction on the project.
 A third parking garage began construction in 2017 across Buena Vista Drive and opened as Grapefruit Garage on April 16, 2019.

 On March 17, 2020, Disney Springs closed due to the COVID-19 pandemic in Florida.
 On May 7, 2020, it was announced that Disney Springs would begin a phased reopening on May 20.

+On May 24, 2024, a nighttime drone show, Dreams That Soar, began running nightly at Disney Springs, which ran until September 2, 2024.
+The show was revealed with several other highlights at the Walt Disney World Resort.
+Disney World had also hosted a five-minute drone show titled Starbright Holidays for the 2016 holiday season.